dbt-labs/docs.getdbt.com/website/docs/docs/deploy/artifacts.md

 ### Documentation

-When set up, dbt Cloud updates the **Documentation** link in the upper left so it links to documentation for this job.
-This link always points to the latest version of the documentation for your account!
+When set up, dbt Cloud updates the **Documentation** link in the header tab so it links to documentation for this job.
+This link always points to the latest version of the documentation for your project!
+Please note both the job's commands and docs generate step (triggered via the checkbox) must be successful within the job invocation to populate or update project-level documentation.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/doc-menu.png" title="A link to the latest documentation for the selected job"/>